JMSkelton/VASPToGULP/Example_SrO-ModeMap/README.md

 Running the calculation should produce a set of `OUTCAR` files similar to those in the `OUTCAR-Files.ref.tar.gz` archive.

-Once the calculation is finished, extract the total energies, e.g. using the `ExtractTotalEnergies.py` script bundled with `ModeMap`, to generate an `ExtractTotalEnergies.csv` file.
+Once the calculation is finished, extract the total energies, e.g. using the `ExtractTotalEnergies.py` script bundled with ModeMap, to generate an `ExtractTotalEnergies.csv` file.

 Post-processing the output
 --------------------------